ClementDreptin/ModdingResources/GettingStarted/getting-started.md

 Before writing any code, you'll need to set up a few things in Visual Studio to be able to compile and deploy to your console successfully.
 In the `Solution Explorer`, right-click on your project and click on `Properties`.
 Make sure you are in the `Configuration Properties` tab (you should be by default).

 - Unless you have a devkit with the debug kernel, you can't debug remotely from Visual Studio, which means you can remove every configuration besides `Release_LTCG`.
-To do so, go to `Configuration Manager... > Active solution configuration > <Edit..>` and remove every configuration except `Release_LTCG`.
+To do so, go to `Configuration Manager... > Active solution configuration > <Edit...>` and remove every configuration except `Release_LTCG`.
 - Go to `General` and set your application type to `Dynamic Library (.xex)`.
 - Add this to your linker command line options in `Linker > Command Line`:
     ```